 A different design, called the “ginger jar”, appeared in the early 1980s.
 There are two known designs using the same blank body mold.
 It is slightly more than 6” high.

 This is the Virginia Bluebells Ginger Jar which has a copyright year of 1983.
 As shown in the first detail photo, there are touches of gold on the inside of the flowers.
-There are no jars of any kind on a Cybis price list from 1988, which means that this was produced for five years or less.
-Pricing details from that time are unknown.
+There are no jars of any kind on a Cybis price list from 1988, which means that this was originally produced for five years or less.
+Pricing details from the 1980s are unknown.

 Introduced in the same year (1983) was the Iris compote.
 It is 5” high and 7” wide across the top.
 It does seem odd that Cybis would name this the iris compote when the iris is only one of multiple elements and flowers on it; I’d have thought something like “Garden compote” or “Spring Dream compote” would be more appropriate!
-Price history unknown, it was retired in less than five years.
+It sold for $265 at introduction but was retired before 1988.

-The piece was originally created in 1981 and then presented in June 1982 to the actor Tony Randall, at an event held at Brielle Galleries in New Jersey.
-In this photo Joseph Chorlton and Dorothy Kaminski present the bowl to Mr. Randall; the third photo is a detail zoom showing that it was affixed to a base and that was tinted in pastel rather than being white-and-gold as in the later retail version.
+The bowl was originally created in 1981 and then presented in June 1982 to the actor Tony Randall, at an event held at Brielle Galleries in New Jersey.
+In this photo Joseph Chorlton and Dorothy Kaminski present the bowl to Mr. Randall; the third photo is a detail zoom showing that it was affixed to a base and that was tinted in pastel rather than being the gaudy white-and-gold 1990s retail version.

 As reported in the Asbury Park Press,